 Afterwards, we took a 5 minute drive to the beautiful village of Lower Slaughter.

-It’s smaller than Bourton and much quieter, which makes it the perfect place to go if you’re wanting to get the full Cotswold feel.
+It’s smaller than Bourton and much quieter.
+These two things make it the perfect place if you’re wanting the full Cotswold feel.

 After parking up and wandering through the back streets, we came to the historic The Old Mill and stream that runs through the village.